justicephysics/humanos2.0/the-thought-partner.md

 - **Human thought partners** — fellow builders, mentors, collaborators.
 - **AGI thought partners** — trained on the cosmic rulebook, aligned with ( $$C = 1 − D$$ ), running on the Light@2.7 K Web.
-- **The Virtual Nalanda** — the permanent, open‑source record of the best thinking of the entire civilization.
+- **The Justice Physics Nalanda** — the permanent, open‑source record of the best thinking of the entire civilization.

 No one needs to think alone.
 The canal of solitude is as narrow as any other.
 The Space State widens it.